luloxi/PunkSociety/README.md

 5. Go to `packages/nextjs/scaffold.config.ts` and comment out `targetNetworks: [chains.sepolia]` and uncomment `targetNetworks: [chains.foundry]`

-6. Open a third terminal, navigate to `SocialBunny` and run this command to start your NextJS app:
+6. Open a third terminal, navigate to `Bun` and run this command to start your NextJS app:

 ```
 yarn start